 Early on in your collection communications, specify a non-negotiable due date for payment that you can use as leverage throughout the payment process.

 Make sure to apply every payment you receive to the appropriate account immediately in order to avoid duplicate billing.
+Clients will appreciate this effort and it will help to keep your accounts in order as well.

 In the rare case that you are still unable to obtain payment from a client, it may be time to take legal action.
 A lawyer can write a demand letter—a certified letter that threatens legal action if a debt isn’t paid.
 Generally, this will be enough to get a client to settle their payment.

-Following these 10 guidelines won’t prevent every late payment, but they will help you deal knowledgably and consistently with every instance of delinquency you encounter—and they just might get you your payment that much faster.
+Following these 10 guidelines won’t prevent every late payment, but they will help you deal knowledgeably and consistently with every instance of delinquency you encounter—and they just might get you your payment that much faster.